quietui/quiet/docs/sponsor.md

 <details name="faq">
   <summary>How can I report a bug?</summary>
   Bugs should be <a href="https://github.com/quietui/quiet/issues">reported on GitHub</a>.
-Priority is given to pro license holders, but cannot be guaranteed.
+Priority is given to sponsors, but cannot be guaranteed.
 For best results, please include a minimal reproduction with your report.
 </details>

 <details name="faq">